Duct Sealing, Repair & Replacement in Dublin, CA

-AlumaFlex Ductwork: AlumaFlex ductwork is an aluminum product typically available in 6’ lengths.
+- AlumaFlex Ductwork: AlumaFlex ductwork is an aluminum product typically available in 6’ lengths.
 Some advantages include a more “rigid” duct that is impervious to varmints eating through.
-AlumaFlex with typically retain its lateral stiffness for many years, insuring no “sagging”, which can effect airflow.
+AlumaFlex will typically retain its lateral stiffness for many years, ensuring no “sagging,” which can affect airflow.
 Some disadvantages are that AlumaFlex can crush like a can and not return to its original shape.
 This is a problem when service people are crawling under or over a ductwork system.

 What about Duct Testing / TITLE 24?

 Moore Mechanical is dedicated to helping customers be proactive in energy savings.
-For this reason, we seal and test all new ductwork systems we install, repaired ductwork or when a customer requests verification of duct leakage on the existing ductwork system in order to make a decision on repairing or replacing.
+For this reason, we seal and test all new ductwork systems we install.
+We also perform sealing when a customer requests verification of duct leakage on their existing ductwork system in order to make a decision on repairing or replacing.